LelouchHe/silversearch/README.md

 # Note from LelouchHe

+## Updates

+The edge version of [Silversearch](https://github.com/MrMugame/silversearch) has supported tokenizer plugs.
+Please refer to [Silversearch Chinese Tokenizer](https://github.com/LelouchHe/silversearch-chinese-tokenizer).

+The current `multilingual-support` is working, but will not receive any more updates.

+## Forked Silversearch with Chinese support

 This is a forked version of [Silversearch](https://github.com/MrMugame/silversearch).
 The `main` branch keeps in sync with upstream, while the [`multilingual-support`](https://github.com/LelouchHe/silversearch/tree/multilingual-support) branch includes support for multilingual tokenizers:

 | Language | Dependency | Setting |